paaatcha/paaatcha.github.io/pages/projects/skin_cancer_diagnosis.md

 &nbsp;

 By means of our partnership, we developed a system to collect and store the patient demographics as well as the skin lesion images taken using smartphones.
 Our system is composed of two main parts.
 The first one is the server.
 It was built using SpringBoot for the back-end and Angular for the front-end.
-Below you can see some screenshots of the system (you also <a href=“http://labcin.ufes.br/sade” target=“_blank” rel=“noopener”>can access this system</a>, however, as it contains private data, only allowed people can use that).
+Below you can see some screenshots of the system (you also [can access this system](http://labcin.ufes.br/sade), however, as it contains private data, only allowed people can use that).

 {% include gallery id="server" %}

 In order to send information to the web system, we developed a smartphone application for both Android and iPhone platforms using React-Native.
 Through this app, the doctors and students take the photos of the skin lesion, fulfill some questions about the patient, and send everything to the web server.
 Below, you can see some pics of our app.
-Actually, you can <a href=“https://play.google.com/store/apps/details?id=ufes.pad.app&amp;hl=es_DO” target=“_blank” rel=“noopener”>download</a> it if you want, but it works only on a local network.
+Actually, you can [download it](https://play.google.com/store/apps/details?id=ufes.pad.app&hl=pt_BR) if you want, but it works only on a local network.

 <!--
 <figure class="third ">